datopian/datapub/examples/table-schema-example/ReadMe.md

 }
 ```

-# TODO: Some brief explanation on the ResourceEditor

-Next, you'll add two Datapub components (Upload and Metadata).
+Next, you'll the Datapub components (Upload and TableSchema).
 At the end of `ResourceEditor` class, add the react render method, and initialize the Datapub components you have imported as shown below:

 ```javascript